This article will cover everything you need to know about waxing your car to achieve an amazing shine and also the protection that goes with it!

-- Use the applicator recommended or provided by the manufacture.
+- Use the applicator that is provided by the manufacture or one that they recommend.
 If the manufacturer does not make a recommendation, use a foam applicator pad to apply your wax.

 - Work on one area at a time covering 2 to 4 square feet.
-Some products may allow you to coat the entire car before buffing off, but most do not.
+Some products may allow you to coat the entire car before buffing off.
+However, most do not.

 - Follow the wax manufacturer’s instructions on whether or not to allow the wax to dry (haze) before buffing.

 - Use a small amount of wax at a time, and rub it in well.
-If you use too much wax, you’re wasting the product and your time.
+Use too much wax and you’re wasting the product and your time.

-- If the wax residue does not buff off easily, switch to a clean wipe towel.
+- Switch to a clean wipe towel if the wax residue does not buff off easily.

 - Apply your wax in a back-and-forth motion, not in circles.
-If you are creating swirls, you need to replace your applicator or towels.
+You need to replace your applicator or towels if you are creating swirls.